I'm an online writer and proud owner of an Audi 1.8T. My articles focus on helping Audi and Volkswagen owners handle DIY projects.

-GTI, Jetta Intake Manifold
+GTI Jetta Intake Manifold

 I recently had to sell my beautiful GTI due to money problems and buy another one that apparently has more things wrong with it than Gary Busey.
-After reinstalling all the vacuum hoses that had been torn out I noticed a loud hiss between the valve cover and intake manifold.
-After a few test I came to the conclusion that it was either the intake manifold gasket leaking or the fuel injector seats.
+After reinstalling all the vacuum hoses that had been torn out, I noticed a loud hiss between the valve cover and intake manifold.
+After a few tests, I came to the conclusion that it was either the intake manifold gasket leaking or the fuel injector seats.

 Tools for the Job

-- Intake Manifold Gasket: Part Number MS96151 at AutoZone or part # 028-129-717 at the dealership
+- intake manifold gasket: part number MS96151 at AutoZone or part # 028-129-717 at the dealership

 - socket wrench and extension (I found a 1/4th socket wrench with extension was easiest to work with)

-- Allen socket or bit 5mm and 6mm
+- allen socket or bit 5mm and 6mm

-- 10mm Socket
+- 10mm socket

-- Pliers, screwdriver to remove hose clamps
+- pliers, screwdriver to remove hose clamps

-- Zip ties or small screw type hose clamps
+- zip ties or small screw-type hose clamps

-Removing the Intake DIY
+DIY: Removing the Intake

 Try to blow off or remove any dirt that is around your intake ports.

 - Unscrew the black plate that is attached to the front of your intake manifold.
-It is attached with two 5mm allen head bolts.
-At this point it is also helpful to remove the wire harnesses connected to the two valves under the black plate (helpful for space but not necessary).
+It is attached with two 5mm Allen head bolts.
+At this point, it is also helpful to remove the wire harnesses connected to the two valves under the black plate (helpful for space but not necessary).
 It is also helpful to remove the SAI crinkle hose that is bolted to the front of the plate.
 If you chose to unbolt this hose it requires a 10mm socket. (while you have this plate released it is a good time to do a N249 delete)

 - The plate has a tab that is connected to the oil dip stick tube.
 Pull the plate upwards till the prong is out of the tab on the oil tube.
 At this point you cant pull the yellow/orange tube out so you don't break it, I left it in for the beginning of the DIY but found it much easier to just pull it out later on.
 To remove the tube just pull it out.
-If you do break the tube it it is about $10 at the dealership (part #06A-103-663)
+If you do break the tube it is about $10 at the dealership (part #06A-103-663)

-- Looking at the fuel rail, on the right hand side there is a clip.
+- Looking at the fuel rail, on the right-hand side there is a clip.
 Push the black plastic wire harness forward a little bit and pull up on the clip.
 It should pop up with ease.
 Once that clip is released you should be able to pull up then down and out to release the plastic line from the fuel line.
 It will take a little bit of force (tinker around with it a bit and you will see how it is connected.

 - You have two options here.
-You can disconnect the Throttle body and pull it off with the manifold or you can take it off the manifold.
+You can disconnect the throttle body and pull it off with the manifold or you can take it off the manifold.
 I took it off with the mani so I could give it a good cleaning.
 If you choose not to take it off then just unscrew the four 5mm bolts.
 If you do take it off you will need to remove the wire harness to the TB and upper vac hose.
-This link talks about removing the Throttle body and cleaning it.
+This link talks about removing the throttle body and cleaning it.

-- Now Lift up on the fuel rail to pull out your fuel injectors.
+- Now, lift up on the fuel rail to pull out your fuel injectors.
 They will only come out a little bit but it will be enough room to remove the Intake manifold screws.
-All Screws are 5mm allen head with the exception of two 10mm bolts on the left and right sides of the intake manifold.
-In front of the manifold on the passenger side there is a 6mm allen head bolt that will need to be removed to release the manifold from it's bracket.
+All Screws are 5mm Allen head with the exception of two 10mm bolts on the left and right sides of the intake manifold.
+In front of the manifold on the passenger side, there is a 6mm Allen head bolt that will need to be removed to release the manifold from its bracket.

-- First take a razor blade and remove any old stuck on gasket or silicone that may have been applied to your manifold.
-To remove it from the engine I first shoved a few McDonalds napkins in to the cylinder holes so no dirt/silicone/old gasket pieces would fall into the motor.
-Remove napkins before you reinstall the manifold (sorry but to some that is not obvious).
+- First, take a razor blade and remove any old stuck-on gasket or silicone that may have been applied to your manifold.
+To remove it from the engine I first shoved a few Mcdonald's napkins into the cylinder holes so no dirt/silicone/old gasket pieces would fall into the motor.
+Remove napkins before you reinstall the manifold (sorry, but to some that is not obvious).

 - This is where I noticed pulling the oil dipstick hose off was a benefit.
 From the left side of the intake you can work your hand under there and put every screw back to the point that it is resting in a hole.
 Now tighten the bolts working from the inside out the torque spec is 7 ft-lb (same for the TB and fuel rail).